yanhan/ngtut/README.md

 What might possibly make this tutorial special are:

 - This is a "full stack" project.
-While emphasis is on front-end angular.js code, there is a simple, working backend written in Python.
+While emphasis is on front-end angular.js code, there is a simple, working backend written in Python (using the Flask framework).
 - Working unit tests are included.
 However, because node.js is still pre 1.0, the unit tests may not run properly for every version of node.js / karma.
 In light of this, I've listed down the versions of the various pieces of